orangecoding/smarthome/README.md

-# smarthome
+# Smarthome
-A collection of smart home sensors and experiments
+A collection of smart home sensors and experiments.

+- Temperature Sensor using a DTH22
+- Temperature Sensor using a DS18B20
+- Rain Sensor